Isle of Wight Guru

 • a wander along the UK’s oldest pier

 • shopping in the steep high street (similar to mainland shopping but at a 45-degree angle.
-There are also some quirky independent shops)
+There are also some quirky independent shops and a less quirky Poundland)

 Appley Folly in Ryde